andres20980/kasten-docs/docs/usage.md

 Additionally, local restore points can be exported by clicking on the Export option in the dropdown menu:

+Exported restore points can be validated by selecting the Validate option in the dropdown menu:

 Restore points can be deleted, either in bulk by selecting them first, or individually by using the action dropdown menu: